 The Castaneda Firm has extensive experience in oil and gas litigation.
-We represent operators, working interests, and other stakeholders in cases involving all phases of upstream production.
+We represent royalty owners, operators, working interests, and other stakeholders in cases involving all phases of upstream production.
 We have deep knowledge in oil and gas operations, engineering, reserves, finance, and law.
 The Castañeda Firm was named to the 2022 list of the Best Law Firms in America for our work in oil and gas law.

 In 2016, the Firm won a $146 million verdict for Mesa Petroleum Partners and T. Boone Pickens relating to an investment in an area of mutual interest in the Permian ($142 million in damages, $4 million in attorney’s fees).
 The verdict received national recognition as one of the year’s largest by The National Law Journal.